Azure/AppService/_posts/2020-04-01-Get Started with GitHub Actions and Azure Webapps.md

 ## Next steps

-Congratulations, you now have an automated workflow that will build and deploy your app whenever new commits are pushed to the branch.
+Congratulations!
+You now have an automated workflow that will build and deploy your app whenever new commits are pushed to the branch.
 As your application grows in complexity, so too can your workflows.
+There are plenty of [other GitHub Actions](https://github.com/azure/actions#github-actions-for-azure) to interact with the rest of your Azure Services as well.

+As always, don't forget to [use UserVoice](https://feedback.azure.com/forums/169385-web-apps) to suggest enhancements and vote for other suggestions.

 ## More information